Exopy/exopy/docs/source/user_guide/measure_edition.rst

   which parallel pool to wait on (hence the id), or not to wait on some pools or to wait on all pools.

+Task pools
+""""""""""

+A pool simply consist in a user-defined group of tasks.
+In a measure, each task can be associated with a pool from the dropdown menu of the execution editor.
+To define a new pool, right click on the menu and enter a name.
+You will then be able to select one or multiple of you defined pool(s) in the wait or no wait options.

 .. note::

     It is possible to run a task in parallel and have it wait on other pools.